orthecreedence/wookie-doc/views/docs/routes.md

 once the router has called [with-chunking](/docs/request-handling#with-chunking).

 `:replace` tells the routing system that this route should replace the first route with the same method/resource in the routing table.
+If that route doesn't exist, the given route will be appended to the end of the routing table (ie, an upsert).
+Note that `:replace` is true by default, since it usually makes more sense to replace an existing route than to add a new route to the end of the routing table (where it will be ignored until it's twin is removed from the table).

 The `:vhost` keyword specifies that this route should only load for a specific `Host: ...` header.
 This is a string in the format "host.com" or